 Property tax relief

 Protecting Religious liberties

 Quality education for our kids

-A strong proponent of education, Candy has a degree in Education from Hardin-Simmons University in Abilene and serves on the university’s Board of Development.
+A strong proponent of education, Representative Noble has a degree in Education from Hardin-Simmons University in Abilene and serves on their Board of Trustees.

-Candy has been married to her husband Robert for 35 years and they live in Lucas.
-They have three grown daughters, three sons-in-law, and eight grandchildren, ages seven and under.
-Candy and Robert are active members of Prestonwood Baptist Church.
+Candy has been married to Robert for 38 years and they live in Lucas.
+They are active members of Prestonwood Baptist Church.
+Candy and Robert are blessed with three daughters, three sons-in-law, and nine grandchildren.